martinthomson/dap-dp-ext/draft-thomson-ppm-dap-dp-ext.md

 # Introduction

 The core Distributed Aggregation Protocol (DAP) {{!DAP=I-D.ietf-ppm-dap}}
-binds the reports that it aggregates in specific ways by default.
-This makes the protocol suited to a deployment model where reports are submitted directly to the leader as they are generated.
+is suited to a deployment model where reports are submitted directly to the leader as they are generated.

-DAP depends on report extensions to enable alternative deployment models and approaches.
+DAP report extensions can be used to enable alternative deployment models and approaches.
-This document defines extensions to enable two key changes to how DAP is used.
+This document defines a set of extensions to enable two key changes to how DAP is used:

-* The first is where an intermediary is responsible for gathering reports and performing batch submissions for aggregation.
+* A operating mode where an intermediary is responsible for gathering reports and performing batch submissions for aggregation.

-* The second is to support the use of DAP in a differentially-private system.
+* A operating mode where DAP
+  is part of a differentially-private system where the differential privacy mechanism is applied as part of the aggregation process.

+No changes are needed to enable batched report submission in DAP.
-For the first, DAP ordinarily depends on clients knowing the details of the aggregation task when generating reports.
+The challenge is that DAP assumes that clients know all the details of the aggregation task when generating reports.
-The late_binding report extension ({{late-bind}}) allows this requirement to be loosened.
+The late_binding report extension ({{late-bind}}) loosens this requirement, allowing the intermediary to make some choices about task configuration without coordinating with clients.

-The cost is that the scope of anti-replay protections needs to much broader.
+One consequence of late binding is the scope of anti-replay protections needs to much broader.
-For this, scoping report extensions ({{scoping}}) might be used to help manage that scope.
+For this, scoping report extensions ({{scoping}}) are defined to help constrain the scope of reports over which replay protection operates.

 For differential privacy,
 its effective implementation depends on